Meet the team!

 Therapist

-Tessa is interested in working with adults experiencing a wide range of life’s obstacles, including experiencing anxiety, depression, family and/or relationship struggles.
-She has a special interest in incorporating accessible mental health counseling practices tailored towards a neurodiverse population.
-She has a passion for supporting individuals through body image struggles, with a background in intuitive eating practices.
-Additionally, Tessa approaches her work using a trauma lens, centering social justice and advocacy in her work with individuals.
-Overall, Tessa values flexibility, aiming to make all spaces individualized and client centered.
-Tessa’s primary goal is to provide a safe and empowering space centered on a strong therapeutic relationship, incorporating mindfulness to create a compassionate and understanding space.
+Tessa is interested in working with adults experiencing a wide range of life obstacles, including experiencing anxiety, depression, family and/or relationship struggles.
+She has a background working with neurodivergent individuals.
+Additionally, she has a passion for supporting individuals through body image struggles, with a background in intuitive eating practices.
+Tessa’s primary goal is to provide a safe and empowering space centered on a strong therapeutic relationship.

 Therapist